code-kern-ai/refinery-python-sdk/README.md

 ## Installation

-You can set up this SDK either via running `$ pip install refinery-python`, or by cloning this repository and running `$ pip install -r requirements.txt`.
+You can set up this SDK either via running `$ pip install refinery-python-sdk`, or by cloning this repository and running `$ pip install -r requirements.txt`.

 ## Usage